 You can also use polling software like PickFu to ask potential audience members directly how they would respond to certain aspects of your product.

-Behavioral characteristics in marketing
+The 4 types of Behavioral characteristics in marketing

 Also known as occasion segmentation, this type of buyer segmentation can be easier to study than others.
 Occasion-oriented shoppers tend to buy most heavily during holidays and other special occasions.